 If the suspected perpetrator is released from arrest or detention, for example due to a lack of evidence, the police, the prosecutor or the Correctional System should inform the victim.

-The police should make a threat- and risk assessment to see which forms of protection the victim needs, for example contact with Women’s Aid (Kvinnojour)/ Crime Victim Support (Brottsofferjour), protected accommodation or an assault alarm.
+The police should make a threat- and risk assessment to see which forms of protection the victim needs, for example contact with Women’s Aid (Kvinnojour) or Crime Victim Support (Brottsofferjour), protected accommodation or an assault alarm.

 When a report is filed to the police about sexual abuse, the police follow the victim to a gynaecologist bringing a so called Rape-kit.
 This contains material for collection of DNA evidence.
 This examination should preferably take place within 72 hours after the abuse.

-The prosecutor can of his/her own accord or upon request pronounce an ”Injunction against contact”(=“generellt kontaktförbud”).
+The prosecutor can of his or her own accord or upon request pronounce an ”Injunction against contact”(=“generellt kontaktförbud”).
 This is a ban against seeing the one that is to be protected, but also a ban against contacting that person by mail, letter or telephone.
-If someone infringes a restraining order/ injunction against contact he/she can be apprehended and risks being sentenced to imprisonment for maximum one year.
-If a restraining order/ injunction against contact is issued it is of great importance that you as the victim of crime don’t yourself contact or meet the perpetrator, since the restraining order/ injunction against contact then is withdrawn and you lose the protection.
+If someone infringes a restraining order or injunction against contact they can be apprehended and risks being sentenced to imprisonment for maximum one year.
+If a restraining order or injunction against contact is issued it is of great importance that you as the victim of crime don’t yourself contact or meet the perpetrator, since the restraining order or injunction against contact then is withdrawn and you lose the protection.